 #4 Kickball (soccer baseball for the Canadians)

-Kickball is a great sport to play when you have a large group of people.
+Kickball is a grand sport to play when you have a large group of people.
 It keeps everyone engaged and can be played with teams of 12 or more.
 It’s safe and relatively low-effort compared to some other sports such as football and basketball.
 It involves teamwork, hand-eye coordination, and positive attitudes.
 It doesn’t require any skill-based experience or specialized equipment to play.
 You just need an open field, a ball, and friends/family.
-The balls are cheap and can be had for just a few bucks.
-There are official rules, but not many people play by them.
+The balls are cheap and can be bought for just a few bucks.
+There are official rules, but few people play by them.
 Just set up your bases, assign a batting or kicking order, and have some fun!

 #5 Sack Race